tsbischof/micro-manager.github.io/_pages/PhotonEtc_LLTF.md

 </td>
 <td markdown="1">

 Controls the LLTF through a USB connection.
-Allows the user to get and set the wavelength.
+Allows the user to get and set the wavelength of the filter.

 </td>
 </tr>